The Town That Dreaded Sundown (2014 film): Plot

 Morales and Deputy Tillman visit Reverend Cartwright.
 They discovered that he sent Jami the email, but do not believe he is the Phantom.
 Jami learns that Charles B. Pierce's son is still alive and lives in Texarkana.
 On Christmas Eve, Tillman and his date are killed by the Phantom.
 Jami and Nick visit Charles Pierce Jr. and learn about Hank McCreedy, a sixth victim of the original Phantom whose story was forgotten.
 Pierce believes the new Phantom is McCreedy's grandson, because the family was angered that McCreedy's death was not remembered.
 McCreedy had a wife named Mary.

 Lillian, Jami's grandmother, finds out that Jami was accepted into a college in California and decides to move there so Jami can go to school.
 Jami tells Nick she is leaving and they have sex.
 Nick is later killed by the Phantom.

 While leaving town, Jami pulls into a gas station.
 There, the Phantom starts firing from a window, killing Lillian and several others.
 Jami runs into the old Union train station and finds Nick's body.
 She is shot down by arrows and confronted by two Phantom Killers.
 One is Deputy Foster and the other is Corey, who faked his death.
 Foster is McCreedy's grandson.
-Corey tries to convince Jami they are the same: that Texarkana trapped them in roles they hated.
-He brags about how everyone will know what he did, and decides to kill her, but is killed by Foster who plans to kill Jami and blame the killings on her and Corey.
+Corey explains he felt suffocated with his life path and wanted to be part of something great.
+He tries to convince Jami they are the same: that Texarkana trapped them in roles they hated.
+He brags about how everyone will know what he did, but is killed by Foster who plans to kill Jami and blame the killings on her and Corey.
 Jami finds the gun and shoots Foster but his body is never found.

 Jami leaves Texarkana and moves on with her life.
-In the end, the Phantom's shadow is seen stalking Jami.
+In the end, the Phantom's shadow is seen stalking her.